Synurbization: Pollution-Driven Consequences

+Water pollution can cause mass fish die-offs.

 Wildlife in urban settings experience a variety of pollutants, from heavy metals to air particulates and organic/inorganic industrial chemicals, that simultaneously compromise immune capabilities and increase disease susceptibility.
 For example, heavy metal exposure is a recognized pollution impact that includes the increased accumulation of lead and cadmium in wildlife.
 This decreases immune response ability and increases disease susceptibility via cutaneous, respiratory, and gastrointestinal routes.
 Pollution particles from excessive air pollution, such as particulate matter and vehicular emissions, are known to impact urban wildlife immunology by reducing the antioxidant response ability and lowering immune performance.
 Urban industrial and chemical contaminants, from organic pollutants to industrial toxins/chemicals, reduce wildlife resilience through failures in detoxifiying mechanisms and energy diversion away from immune performance.
 This renders wildlife more susceptible to parasites and pathogens with impacts on reproductive functions, immune activities, and survivorship over other populations and environments.
 The greater the immune compromisation due to pollutants, the more wildlife can succumb to diseases, as well as convey zoonotic spillover for anthropogenic residents and companion animals.
 Furthermore, when coupled with other urban stressors - stress/overcrowding and dietary changes - which compound disease susceptibility stressors across wildlife populations, pollution factors further complicate urban wildlife pathology.
 Therefore, as more people live in urbanized settings across the world, environmental stressors compounded by pollution which increase disease susceptibility represent a critical component of synurbization that impacts wildlife viability and human pathways at the human-animal disease transmission link.
 Ultimately, factors of what pollutants do to wildlife in urbanized settings reinforce the importane of pollution stress as an impactful component to disease susceptibility in urban wildlife.